 Pyramidal European Hornbeam (Carpinus Betula Fastigiata) Pyramidal European Hornbeam is unique in its symmetrical and formal appearance.
 It is known for being particularly heat, drought, disease, and pest resistant.
-This tightly pyramidal tree with a strong form is best used in the landscape as an accent, for articulation, or as a tall hedge.
-Pyramidal Hornbeam is an excellent landscaping choice for privacy situations.
 Pyramidal European Hornbeam has forest green foliage throughout the season.
 The pointy leaves turn yellow in Fall.
-Pyramidal European Hornbeam has a unique narrow and formal appearance which makes it a great choice for property lines, open spaces, areas that need a formal accent, in rows, or even in parkways.
+It has a unique narrow and formal appearance.
 Because of its size, it should be planted at least 15 ft. from buildings.
 This tree does best in full sun to partial shade.
 It prefers to grow in average to moist conditions.